 Editors and relatives should make every effort to present a cohesive front, designating a person as a conduit to authorities and as a public spokesperson.
 Authorities may well make decisions independent of (and contrary to) the wishes of family and colleagues, but establishing a clear and consistent message to authorities and the press improves the chance of effectively influencing decision-making.

 Most governments have stated policies of not paying ransom demands, although in practice a number of governments, including those of France and Japan, have reportedly helped pay ransom in exchange for the release of captive journalists.
 Editors and family members may or may not be able to influence decisions on the deployment of a government rescue operation.
-The British government spoke to editors, but then made its own decision to order a rescue operation for a British-Irish national working for The New York Times in Afghanistan in 2009.
-The Times reporter, Stephen Farrell, was rescued, but an Afghan journalist who was working as Farrell’s fixer, Sultan Mohammed Munadi, was killed.
+The American and British governments have a strict policy of non-payment of ransoms to proscribed terrorist groups and, in at least one case, have threatened families with potential prosecution when the question was raised.
+In Syria, this policy resulted in the death of several journalists, while non-British or American colleagues were freed following a ransom payment.

 Kidnappers may try to coerce a news organization into running propaganda or one-sided coverage of their viewpoint.
 In the 1990s, leftist guerrillas and rightist paramilitaries in Colombia often kidnapped journalists to coerce news outlets into coverage of their political grievances.
 In 2006, Brazil’s TV Globo aired a homemade video detailing perceived deficiencies in prison conditions after a local criminal gang kidnapped a station reporter and technician.
 The two journalists were later freed.
 Editors need to recognize that acceding to kidnappers’ demands could invite future attempts at coerced coverage.

 Threats are not only a tactic designed to intimidate critical journalists; they are often followed by actual attacks.
-Thirty-five percent of journalists murdered in the last two decades were threatened beforehand, according to CPJ research.
+More than one fourth of journalists murdered in the last two decades were threatened beforehand, according to CPJ research.
 You must take threats seriously, paying particular heed to those that suggest physical violence.

 How to respond depends in part on local circumstances.
 Reporting a threat to police is usually good practice in places with strong rule of law and trustworthy law enforcement.
 In nations where law enforcement is corrupt, reporting a threat may be futile or even counterproductive.
 Those factors should be weighed carefully.